 Manage assets to demonstrate underlying value

 By the end of 2019 Australis had aggregated additional leased acreage in the TMS core, at low cost, and completed a six-well drilling program (IDP) aimed at replicating the top historical well performance in the TMS Core at today’s lower-cost environment, with a view to demonstrating the substantial underlying value of the Australis’s position.
 Through the IDP, Australis drilled and completed two of the most economic oil wells in the TMS, each having an IP 30 over 1,000 bbls of oil per day at an average cost to drill, complete and tie in of just over US$10.5 million.
-Following the IDP and associated leasing program, Australis holdings increased to over 115,000 net acres (with over 30% held by production) and, as at December 31, 2019, the independently assessed mid-case recoverable reserves and resources estimate increased to over 200 million barrels of recoverable oil resources, including ~49 million in proved reserves.
-Average 2019 production from the 38 Australis operated wells grew to ~2,300 barrels of oil per day.
+Following the IDP and associated leasing program, Australis holdings are over 107,500 net acres (with ~35% held by production) and, as at December 31, 2020, the independently assessed mid-case recoverable reserves and resources estimate increased to over 170 million barrels of recoverable oil resources, including ~10 million in proved reserves.
+Average 2020 Working Interest production from the 38 Australis operated wells was ~1,385 barrels of oil per day.

 Our strategy in the TMS in the current macroenvironment is focused on the management of our existing production to maximise field cashflows and the maintenance of our leasehold position within the TMS core to ensure retention of an inventory of Tier 1 well locations and the associated level of oil resources for future development.
 We are also exploring interest from potential industry partners to assist in the funding of activity necessary to demonstrate and realise on the value of the TMS assets, which might include continued development drilling in the right price environment.